camunda-community-hub/process-execution-automator/doc/howRunLoadTest/README.md

 * Zeebe gateway sends the status to the partition
 * the partition contacts its follower to register the result
 * then, the partition returns the information to the worker
-* This information is exported to Elastic Search and will be imported by Operate/TaskList/Optimize
+* This information is exported to ElasticSearch and will be imported by Operate/TaskList/Optimize

 # Check metrics